eduardz1/Master-Thesis/chapters/implementation.typ

 Another improvement that could be made in @HAWEN was in the dependency management.
 The project depends on some heavy libraries, an option to download some of the key ones on-demand was added to simplify usage of the software by newcomers and simplify configuration across different systems.
 This results in a declarative way of managing dependencies, which also enables us to pin the project to a specific version of a given dependency, something that was not possible before in an automatic fashion.
 Another advantage of this approach is the ability of building dependencies in-tree and therefore having the ability to take advantage of link-time optimizations, which allow for smaller binaries and sometimes significant performance improvements.
 Another advantage is the streamlining of testing across different compilers, given that modules compiled with different compilers are not cross-compatible in Fortran, each Fortran dependency has to be re-compiled with the same compiler used to compile the main project.

-Being this work performance focused, a correct distinction between the debug and release builds, and encouragement of the usage of one over the other was ensured.
-This was done through the definition of CMake presets and the addition of a development guide in the documentation.
+Being this work performance focused, a correct distinction between the `Debug` and `Release` builds, and encouragement of the usage of one over the other was ensured.
+This was done through the definition of CMake presets (in JSON format) and the addition of a development guide in the documentation.

 === Unit Testing

-To ensure the correctness of the new code that was written, unit tests for each of the subroutines that was modified or written were introduced.
+To ensure the correctness of the new code that was written, unit tests for each of the subroutines that were modified or written were introduced.
 Previously, @HAWEN lacked a proper testing framework and only had a couple of end to end tests.
 A first testing framework that was tested was pFUnit @x-pFUnit, a very complete and powerful library for Fortran originally developed by NASA and NGC TASC.
 Some open issues prevented us from using it in the software.
 Another framework that was tested was Fortuno @x-Fortuno, a very well written testing framework, but which unfortunately presented some issues when used with the NVIDIA compiler, in particular, some modern features such as recursive types with `allocatable` definition of the pointer to the type, were not supported.
 Even after reverting some of those to older style Fortran, a bug in the NVIDIA compiler prevented us from using it.
 Finally, we settled on `test-drive` @x-testdrive, an extremely simple testing framework by the Fortran-lang community.
 While not very feature-full, it was sufficient for our needs and the code is simple enough that making it work across different compilers was not a problem.

 While `test-drive` does not provide any integrated benchmarking utilities, a small wrapper around it with `volatile` arguments (to avoid targeted optimizations by the compiler) was written to benchmark some of the routines we were testing, like the `hdg_build_quadrature_integrals` routines, in an isolated and repeatable way.

-=== Using explicit precision kinds <precision-kinds>
+=== Using Explicit Precision Kinds <precision-kinds>

-At the start of this work, it could noticed that @HAWEN was using non-portable precision kinds, such as `real(8)` and `integer(4)`, which are not guaranteed to be the same across different compilers.
+At the start of this work, it could be noticed that @HAWEN was using non-portable precision kinds, such as `real(8)` and `integer(4)`, which are not guaranteed to be the same across different compilers.
 Interpreting the first as a 64 bit IEEE 754 floating point number and the second as a 32 bit integer is not assured by the standard.
 In the floating point case, the Fortran standard is particularly interesting.
 The Fortran standard defines some constant in the `intrinsic` `iso_fortran_env` module, such as `real64` and `int32`, these constants are guaranteed to be representations of, respectively 64 bit floating point numbers and 32 bit integers, across all compilers.
 The standard only requires that the `real64` constant is a 64 bit floating point number, but it does not require that it is represented as an IEEE 754 number.
 To ensure that, the intrinsic `ieee_select_real_kind` function was used (the related `select_real_kind` function, does not ensure IEEE 754 floats).
 This flexibility in Fortran makes it very easy to define custom floating point types, a feature that is used by the team at @MUMPS to decouple the precision of the matrix entries from the precision of the arithmetic operations.

 Ensuring that the precision kinds used are the ones we expect was very important when comparing the performance of different compilers and was key in ensuring that the values being fed to the @GPU were the expected ones, being @GPU:short:pl very sensitive to the precision of the data they receive and usually optimized for lower precision operations.

-=== Making use of C bindings for enums
+=== Making Use of C Bindings for Enumerators

 Being the code very broad in scope, a lot of options are available for the user.
 In most cases, these options were handled as strings (or better, arrays of characters, given that Fortran doesn't have a string type).
 Operations such as `trim` and `adjustl` (respectively, to remove empty characters and to align a string to the left), are essential to guarantee the correctness of a switch case in Fortran that operates on arrays of characters.
 These operations, however, are incompatible with @GPU programming.
-Most of these options can be instead replaced by taking advantage of Fortran's C interoperability with the `enum` data structure @x-ModernFortran[p.~408]).
+Most of these options can be instead replaced by taking advantage of Fortran's C interoperability with the `enum` data structure @x-ModernFortran[p.~408].

 The Fortran standard, unfortunately, introduced enumerator types only very recently @x-ModernFortran[p.~461] and is a feature that is still not supported by the major compilers, in part due to the lackluster standardization of the feature, which offers very little benefits compared to the aforementioned `enum, bind(C)` feature.
 The new enumerator type in Fortran is just defined again as a collection of integers instead of the more powerful sum types present in languages such as Haskell and Rust @x-LLVMFortran202X.

 == Exploring Alternative Sparse Solvers <replacing-mumps>

-A first attempt at parallelizing part of the @HAWEN codebase on @GPU was by adding the choice to use the @GPU native cuDSS library (see @cudss-section) instead of the @MUMPS sparse solver (see @mumps-section).
+A first attempt at parallelizing part of the @HAWEN codebase on @GPU was by adding the choice to use the @GPU#[-native] cuDSS library (see @cudss-section) instead of the @MUMPS sparse solver (see @mumps-section).
 The implementation introduced a compile time option to switch between the two solvers.
 Being cuDSS written in #box(block(breakable: false)[C++]), a Fortran wrapper was written around it to allow interfacing the two using the intrinsic C bindings of both Fortran, through the `iso_c_binding` `intrinsic` module, and C++ `extern "C"` declarations, as we see in @extern-c.

 #[
   #show figure: set block(breakable: true)